Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

-Finally, while Guix and Nix do allow precisely reproducible environments, it requires extra effort on the user's side to ensure that the built environment is reproducible later.
-For example, simply running \inlinecode{guix install gcc} (the most common way to install a new software) will install the most recent version of GCC, that can be different at different times.
-Hence, similar to the discussion in host operating system package managers, it is up to the user to ensure that their created environment is recorded properly for reproducibility in the future.
-It is not a complex operation, but like the Docker digest codes mentioned in Appendix \ref{appendix:containers}, many will probably not know, forget or ignore it.
-Generally, this is an issue with projects that rely on detached (third party) package managers for building their software, including the other tools mentioned below.
-We solved this problem in Maneage by including the package manager and analysis steps into one project: it is simply not possible to forget to record the exact versions of the software used.
+Finally, while Guix and Nix do allow precisely reproducible environments, the inherent detachment from the high-level computational project (that uses the environment) requires extra effort to keep track of the changes in dependencies as the project evolves.
+For example, if users simply run \inlinecode{guix install gcc} (the most common way to install a new software) the most recent version of GCC will be installed.
+But this will be different at different dates on a different system with no record of previous runs.
+It is therefore up to the user to store the used Guix commit in their high level computation and ensure ``Reproducing a reproducible computation''\footnote{A guide/tutorial on storing the Guix environment:\\\inlinecode{\url{https://guix.gnu.org/en/blog/2020/reproducible-computations-with-guix}}}.
+Similar to the Docker digest codes mentioned in Appendix \ref{appendix:containers}, many may not know about, forget, or ignore it.

+Generally, this is a common issue with relying on detached (third party) package managers for building a high-level computational project's software (including other tools mentioned below).
+We solved this problem in Maneage by including the low-level package manager and highlevel computation into a single project with a single version controlled history: it is simply not possible to forget to record the exact versions of the software used (or how they change as the project evolves).